altipeak/safewalk-java-sdk/README.md

 ### Documentation

-For further understanding of this API, please check the documents inside the /doc folder of this project.
+For further understanding of the API, please check the documents inside /doc folder of this project.